martinfrances107/rust_d3_geo/README.md

 Progress so far.

 A list of all projections can be found in invert-test.rs.
-Out of the 15 distinct projections listed only 4 have been ported so far.
+Out of the 15 distinct projections listed only 6 have been ported so far.
-(AziumuthalEqualArea, Equirectangular, Orthographic, Stereographic )
+(AziumuthalEqualArea, Equirectangular, Gnomic, Mecator,  Orthographic, Stereographic )

 ## TODO list